kstenerud/bo/README.md

     stdin -------------------/     +------+

 Input consists of whitespace separated commands and data, which can be passed in via command line arguments, files, and stdin.
+Regardless of input source(s), the syntax is exactly the same: whitespace separated commands.
 Commands determine how input data is to be interpreted, and how output is to be formatted.